conjurer-rich/faster-flow-framework/pages/how-it-works/3-find-new-team-boundaries.md

 ![Find New Team Boundaries](/assets/images/faster-flow-practices/find-natural-team-boundaries.png){: width="400px" align="right"}

-## Evolve Structure Around Real Needs, Not Assumptions
+## Evolve structure around real needs, not assumptions

 Once you've identified where flow is blocked, the next challenge is deciding how to evolve your organization to support faster, smoother delivery.
 This means finding and validating team and service boundaries that align with real user needs—not legacy structures or internal silos.

 The Faster Flow Framework provides a collaborative, systems-aware approach to discovering and testing better boundaries, grounded in how value actually flows through your organization.

-### Discover New Team Boundaries with Proven Techniques
+### Discover new team boundaries with proven techniques

 We use a combination of analytical and discovery methods to uncover where new boundaries want to emerge: